Aleshini/Basic_Calculator/README.md

 ## Usage
 - **Launch the calculator application:**

-- Upon launching, the GUI will display a calculator interface with numeric and operator buttons, represented by images.
+Upon launching, the GUI will display a calculator interface with numeric and operator buttons, represented by images.
 - **Perform basic arithmetic operations:**

-- Click on the number buttons (0-9) to input numbers.
+Click on the number buttons (0-9) to input numbers.
-- Use the operator buttons (+, -, *, /) to perform operations.
+Use the operator buttons (+, -, *, /) to perform operations.
-- Click on the = button to compute the result.
+Click on the = button to compute the result.
 - **Clear the display:**
--
-- Click on the clear (C) button to reset the calculator display.
+Click on the clear (C) button to reset the calculator display.
-- **Error Handling:*8
+- **Error Handling:**

-- In case of invalid input or division by zero, the calculator will display Error on the screen.
+In case of invalid input or division by zero, the calculator will display Error on the screen.

 ## Contributing
 If you'd like to contribute to this project, please fork the repository, make your changes, and create a pull request with a detailed description of your contributions.